plasticmacaroni/bg3-missables/checklist.md

   - Defeat the duergars / helping Gut (then double-cross them)
   - Eliminate Nere (which brings you to Grymforge) -- if you've come across the trapped gnomes, don't rest, or this quest will be lost
 - Get your sussur bark here to finish the weapon in Blighted Village
 - Don't forget Icy Metal, Icy Heave, and Icy Crystal are three components that are needed to craft the Mourning Frost staff.
 All three pieces are grey bordered and are seemingly trash, but if you get them you can right click and combine them.
-All pieces are found in the Underdark. (credits: u/Stack0verf10w)
+All pieces are found in the Underdark
 # Arcane Tower
 - Meet Bernard
-- Don't forget to read all notes and be a good soul, complete the dog's grave in Underdark with some flowers (credits: u/Diraelka)
+- Don't forget to read all notes and be a good soul, complete the dog's grave in Underdark with some flowers
-- There is a gith disk, don't forget to interact with it after picking it up, and show it to Lae'zel (credits: u/Khellendorn)
+- There is a gith disk, don't forget to interact with it after picking it up, and show it to Lae'zel
 - [Stool of mysterious strength](https://bg3.wiki/wiki/Club_of_Hill_Giant_Strength) in the arcane tower.
 If you sit in it your character says they feel stronger and you can see your strength stat go up, but it goes away when you stand up.
-If you then destroy the chair a club will drop that increases your strength. (credits: u/Stack0verf10w)
+If you then destroy the chair a club will drop that increases your strength.
+- Visit the basement floor, by equipping the guiding light ring and accessing the new elevator button available
+- This one, in Grymforge, is kind of hard to explain and there are multiple paths there, but the easiest one is you follow the west side of the Grymforge north, you will reach an area with a lot of traps (pressure plates, fire statues).
+If you go all the way through that gauntlet of traps, you get to a locked door.
+You can jump through this door with misty step (or gaseous form, maybe also fly from the backside).
+I haven't been able to find a key to this door.
+Inside, you find a decent clothing item for casters as well as an Idol of Shar that triggers some Shadowheart dialog.
 # Grymforge area
 - Getting the sergeant's boots
 - Save the Grymforge Gnomes, remember to speak to Thulla back at the myconid area